 The City of Houston’s Redevelopment & Drainage Taskforce, which the GHBA has participated on since its creation in 2018, was tasked with considering and reviewing the new proposed rates.
 Due to requirements from Harris County to be eligible to participate in future flood control bond projects, it was necessary for the City to meet the same threshold for detention rates that the County had previously adopted by December 31.
 However, the City abandoned their evaluation process and adopted the new criteria on January 4 without final review or discussion with the taskforce or development stakeholders.

-There are still more questions than answers as to how this will be put into practice.
+There are still more questions as to how this will be put into practice.
 The GHBA will continue to work with our stakeholder partners, city staff and Houston City Council Members to convey our concerns, address our questions and develop a path forward.
-We will keep the GHBA membership updated on those efforts as we move towards April.
+Please contact Bradley Pepper at BPepper@ghba.org for more information on this issue.